Learning to Place Objects with Programs and Iterative Self Training: Abstract

 \section{Abstract}

-Data driven and autoregressive indoor scene synthesis systems generate indoor scenes automatically by suggesting and then placing objects one at a time.
-Empirical observations show that current systems tend to produce incomplete next object location distributions.
-We introduce a system which addresses this problem.
-We design a Domain Specific Language (DSL) that specifies functional constraints.
-Programs from our language take as input a partial scene and object to place.
-Upon execution they predict possible object placements.
+In this work we study indoor scene object placement.
+Given a 3D indoor scene and an object, the task is to predict placement locations within the scene.
+Empirical observations of data-driven approaches to the problem show their tendency to miss placement modes.
+We introduce a system which helps to address this flaw.
+We design a Domain Specific Language (DSL) that specifies object relational constraints.
+Upon execution, programs from our language predict possible placements from a partial scene and object.
 We design a generative model which writes these programs automatically.
-Available 3D scene datasets do not contain programs to train on, so we build upon previous work in unsupervised program induction to introduce a new program bootstrapping algorithm.
-In order to quantify our empirical observations we introduce a new evaluation procedure which captures how well a system models per-object location distributions.
-We ask human annotators to label all the possible places an object can go in a scene and show that our system produces per-object location distributions more consistent with human annotators.
-Our system also generates indoor scenes of comparable quality to previous systems and while previous systems degrade in performance when training data is sparse, our system does not degrade to the same degree.
+Available 3D scene datasets do not contain programs to train on, and naively extracted programs only predict the original placement location of scene objects.
+Training on these programs results in subpar performance so we introduce a new program bootstrapping algorithm that improves our system’s performance compared to the naive approach.
+To quantify our qualitative observations, we introduce a new evaluation procedure which captures how well a system models per-object location distributions.
+We ask human annotators to label all the possible places an object can go in a scene and compare this set against locations produced by the system in question.
+Our system produces per-object location distributions more consistent with human annotators than those produced by existing data-driven approaches and a zero-shot approach using an LLM.
+While other systems degrade in performance when training data is sparse, our system does not degrade to the same degree.